shorepine/alles/README.md

 * envelopes / note on/offs
 * wifi hotspot mode for in-field setup (tbh think it's better to use a dedicated router)
 * ~~broadcast UDP for multiples~~
+* addresses / communicate to one or groups
+* timing / latency
 * case / battery setup